ngs-docs/2021-august-remote-computing/07-automation-scripting.utf8.md

 Learning objectives:

-- commands `for`, `basename`, `echo`, `if`
+- Commands `for`, `basename`, `echo`, `if`
-- how to write and execute shell scripts
+- How to write and execute shell scripts
-- learning how to use multiple screens for long-running analyses
+- Learning how to use multiple screens for long-running analyses

 ## What is a script?